-People arriving to Estonia from European Union or Schengen Area need to follow the self-isolation requirements, when arriving in Estonia from the country where the coronavirus infection rate is above 50.
+People arriving to Estonia from European Union or Schengen Area need to follow the self-isolation requirements, when arriving in Estonia from the country where the coronavirus infection rate is above 150 per 100 000 inhabitants.
 The list of such countries is updated every Friday and updates will take force the following week starting on Monday.
-The infection rate shows how many people per 100 000 inhabitants have contracted the virus in the country of departure within the past 14 days.
-Anyone arriving in Estonia from the country with a higher infection rate than 50 must go through the self-isolation for two weeks upon arrival.

 Weekly updated lists are available on the website of the Estonian Ministry of Foreign Affairs.

-From 1 September, people arriving in Estonia from high-risk countries can shorten the mandatory self-isolation and return to work by testing for COVID-19 at the airport and port.
+From 1 September, people arriving in Estonia from high-risk countries can be tested for COVID-19 at the airport and port.
 Additional information about testing is available on the website of the Estonian Health Board.

 Due to the spread of the coronavirus, the Ministry of Foreign Affairs advises against any non-essential international travel.